-Article Provided By Lauren N. Hardy, MA of Cascade Behavioral Hospital
+Contributor: Lauren N. Hardy, MA of Cascade Behavioral Hospital

-How Cocaine Is Portrayed By the Media
+How Cocaine and Social Success Is Portrayed By the Media

 Cocaine, often known as the caviar of street drugs, is often the go-to drug for celebrities, models, and financial executives.
 Movies and television shows have long-portrayed the glamorous use of cocaine among the rich and famous.
+Cocaine and social success often seem to go hand in hand.

 Despite this portrayal of cocaine as a high-priced way of getting high, people in the United States at all socioeconomic statuses use and abuse cocaine.
 At least 14% of adults in the U.S. have tried cocaine; young men ages 18 and 25 have the highest rates of use .